State Legislative Priorities

 Environmental Bond

 The Commonwealth issues bonds to fund capital spending on the land acquisition and restoration programs that are critical to our work and other environmental projects.
-In anticipation of the next bill, expected early in 2025, MLTC is working closely with our conservation partners to advocate for the bill to authorize investments that expand and create new programs in alignment with our priorities.
-As part of the Environmental Bond Coalition, in September, MLTC signed onto a letter to the Healey-Driscoll Administration to discuss how the Coalition’s priorities can inform the filing and development of upcoming legislation.
+In anticipation of the next bill, by spring 2025, MLTC is working closely with our conservation partners to advocate for the bill to authorize investments that expand and create new programs in alignment with our priorities.
+As part of the Environmental Bond Coalition, in September, MLTC signed onto a letter to the Healey-Driscoll Administration to discuss priorities for the bill.
 On September 5th, Coalition representatives held an initial meeting with EEA officials to discuss priorities.
 MLTC has also joined an additional coalition which is undertaking parallel advocacy on priority issues related to Agriculture.

 An Act increasing the conservation land tax credit (H.2839, S.1940)